 I was all the time hidden behind a wall and shot them with my telephoto lens.
 Johnny got from the beginning in the heart of his role.
 My heart was beating really fast when I saw them coming and I was very anxious because I didn’t want them to realize that I took photos!
 I had to be a real paparazzi for the need of my role!

-After the first moments and the congratulations from me and all the passers-by we continued taking photographs of them in some other spots of the old harbor until the last light of the day came off.
-However the light of their happiness had just enlightened their common life!
+After the first moments and the congratulations from me and all the passers-by, we continued taking photographs of them in some other spots of the old harbour until the last light of the day came off.
+However, the light of their happiness had just enlightened their common life!